From School to College: A Transition Activity Calendar for Students who are Blind or Visually Impaired

 - Send in your college applications.
 Many are done on-line—either way, make sure they are complete.

 - Meet with your VR Counselor to review support services available to you while in college and to obtain information about state and national organizations that may have scholarships.
 Most states have their requirements and policy concerning college training or post-secondary training on line.
-Samples from Virginia and North Carolina are available on-line.
-Check out these links or the one for your state. (http://info.dhhs.state.nc.us/olm/manuals/dsb/VR/man/Post-Secondary%20Training.htm and http://www.vdbvi.org/voc_rehab_manual.asp?page=vrmanual/Chapter9A.htm)
+A sample from North Carolina is available on-line.
+Check out this link or the one for your state. (http://info.dhhs.state.nc.us/olm/manuals/dsb/VR/man/Post-Secondary%20Training.htm)

 - If you have not already done so, develop an individualized Plan for Employment (IPE) with your VR counselor.
 This is the plan you and your counselor will use to direct your program of study.
 In order to have a plan, you have to determine a vocational goal.
 It can change, but VR will not help sponsor you for college if your vocational goal does not require college skills.